 I don't understand why a Cocker Spaniel has to bed docked when King Charles Cavalier does not have a docked tail?
 After all, they're both spaniels.

 Cocker Spaniel's tails are beautiful.
-They communicate using their tail, cut it off, and it's like removing their tongue.
+They communicate using their tail; cutting them off is like removing their tongue.

-We adopted our undocked English Cocker Spaniel when he was 2-3 years old.
-He'd been abandoned, so we had no history on him.
+We adopted our undocked English Cocker Spaniel when he was 2-3 years-old.

 We love his long tail and think every non-working cocker should have its tail left intact.

-I can't imagine Ritz Carlton without his beautiful appendage.
+I can't imagine my faithful Ritz Carlton without his beautiful appendage!

-I'm specifically looking for a working cocker spaniel, but I don't want his tail docked.
+I'm looking for a working cocker spaniel, but I don't want his tail docked.

 I've yet to find a breeder who will leave the puppy's tail intact.
 I'm shocked at this because the more I read on this forum, the more I realise that so many people are against it.